VividCortex/go-database-sql-tutorial/retrieving.md

 1. Execute a query that returns a single row.
 There is a shortcut for this special case.

-Go's `database/sql` function names are significant. **If a function name includes `Query`, it is designed to ask a question of the database, and will return a set of rows**, even if it's empty.
+Go's `database/sql` function names are significant. **If a function name includes `Query`, it is designed to ask a question to the database, and will return a set of rows**, even if it's empty.
 Statements that don't return rows should not use `Query` functions; they should use `Exec()`.